nkoson/gke-tutorial/text/tutorial.md

 I have composed this article as a step-by-step tutorial.
 Based on my own experience in setting up a cluster on a fresh GCP account, I try to cover every topic from configuring the infrastructure to serving HTTP(S) requests from inside the cluster.
 Please notice, that I did this mainly to educate myself on the subject, so critique and corrections are wholeheartedly welcome.

+We'll be using Terraform.io to manage our cloud infrastructure, so go ahead and register an account, if you haven't already.
+You'll obviously need access to a Google Cloud Platform account, as well.

 Let’s get going by creating a new project on the GCP console:

 ##### Project selector (top bar) -> New Project -> Enter name -> Create